ccbogel/QualCoder/README.md

 - It is highly recommended to add a project memo with a short summary about your research topic, the questions and objectives, the methodology as well as the participants of your study and the types of data collected.
 This will give the AI helpful context information for the analysis.
 Go to Project > Project Memo to enter this information.
 - The AI-based functionality in QualCoder is multilingual and supports up to 100 languages.
 The user interface, however, is only available in English, French, German, Italian, Portuguese and Spanish.
 - Once you added a new empirical document to you project, a local AI will read it in the background and memorize the contents in it's database.
 This happens only on your machine; no data is send to the cloud at this point.
 The memorization may take a few minutes, depending on the length of the document.
 You cannot use the AI-based functionality until the memorization of all documents is completed.
 (See the tab "Action Log" for progress messages.)
 - Once the AI is ready, you can discuss your data in the "AI Chat" window.
-Click on "New" in the bottom left corner.
+Click on "New" in the bottom left corner and select one of the three types of chat.
 - To start the AI based search and coding, go to Coding > Code text, select the tab "AI Search" and click on "<Start AI Search>".
 If you haven't defined any codes yet, you can use the "Free search".
 - Search tips:
   - Don’t use too generic codes or search texts (like "gender” or "work") since this will lead to very generic results.